 The Invaded State (3) occurs when invasive plant species invade adjacent native grassland communities.
-Invasive species dynamics are not well understood on this ecological site.
-Invasive species that have been documented on this site include annual bromes, smooth brome (Bromus inermis), and crested wheatgrass (Agropyron cristatum).
-Crested wheatgrass, in particular, is very aggressive and can outcompete native species when conditions are favorable.
-Noxious weeds, such as leafy spurge, have not been documented on this site.
+Invasive species dynamics on this site are not well understood.
+Potential invasive species that have been documented on this site are curly dock, knotweed, and kochia.
+Noxious weeds such as saltcedar have not been confirmed on this site, but do have the potential to invade.
+Saltcedar is very aggressive and typically will displace native species and dominate ecological function when it invades a site.
 Further study is needed to fully access the ecological dynamics of the Invaded State (3).